 Some URL shorteners automatically attach Google Analytics tracking data.

-Granted, you can manually add UTM tracking codes to any link, and then shorten them down with a basic link shortener.
+Granted, you can manually add UTM tracking codes to any link and shorten them down with a basic link shortener.
 But some tools will let you preset those tracking codes and then automatically append them to whatever links you shorten.

-This is where the Buffer link shortener really shines, in my opinion.
-If you’re using the Buffer for Business plan, then you can easily (and automatically) add UTM tracking codes to any link you share with Buffer.
-I’ll show you exactly how to do this later on in this post! =)
+This is where the Buffer link shortener really shines.
+You can easily (and automatically) add UTM tracking codes to any link you share with Buffer.
+We’ll go over how to do this later on in this post!

 3. Customize a shortened bit.ly link